 Founding Editor Katherine Riegel—who also goes by Katie—got her MFA from an institution in the Midwest, has published poems and essays in some cool places edited by awesome people, and believes that heaven is made of chocolate.
 Castaway is her first book of poetry; her second, What the Mouth Was Made For, is due out from FutureCycle Press in early 2013.

 Founding Editor K.C.
 Wolfe earned his MFA at an institution in the Midwest, after considerable layovers in the western parts of these United States.
-He currently lives and works in Syracuse, NY, birthplace of the 24 second shot clock, the salt potato, and the loafer.
-His favorite sandwich at the Brooklyn Pickle is the Brooklyn Pickle Special.
+His essays and short stories can be seen in a variety of publications.
+He's from Syracuse, NY, birthplace of the 24 second shot clock, the salt potato, and the loafer.
+He lives most of the year in St. Petersburg, FL, avoiding winter.
+His favorite sandwich at Darwin is Ships in the Night.

 Ryan Bollenbach, assistant poetry editor, is a lover and writer of music and poetry, but will attempt to discuss any medium so long as the discussion is lively.
 As a lover of chocolate who recently went vegan, he plans to spend much of his time looking for dairy-free chocolate desert recipes so that he can rekindle his twenty-four year romance with his one constant lover: the cacao bean.

 Gloria is an MFA candidate at the University of South Florida and recently received the Estelle J. Zbar Poetry Prize and the Bettye Newman Poetry Award.
 Her work has appeared in Dark Phrases, The Brooklyn Review and The Sarah Lawrence Review.Gloria enjoys traveling, cozy thunderstorm tea and making things with her hands.